AKC S.T.A.R. Puppy

 Riley’s Angels Therapy Dog Outreach and Community Service

 Riley’s Angels is a 501(c)(3) Non-Profit and we would love to be involved with your organization!
 Select handlers and dogs are invited to work on our specialized therapy dog teams to engage in the community alongside our trainers.
-Past involvements have included elementary reading programs, physical and occupational therapy assistance, nursing home and hospital visitations, church events, high school de-stress days, community events and gatherings, college campus assistance, disaster relief, and mental health outreach, to name a few.
+Past programs have included elementary reading programs, physical and occupational therapy assistance, nursing home and hospital visitations, regular visits to the Ohio Veterans Home, church events, high school de-stress days, community events and gatherings, college campus assistance, disaster relief, and mental health outreach, to name a few.
 If you or someone you know is holding an event or is looking for a regularly scheduled program, please reach out to learn about our programming and rates!